Chief Event Officer Complete Guide 2026

 Direct Outreach – LinkedIn search for "Event Director," "Head of Events," "Event Strategy" at companies similar to yours.
 Personal outreach often works better than posted jobs.

 Don't Ask: "Tell me about your event management experience."
-(Everyone says the same thing.)

 Do Ask: